ITRON project: Loose vs Strong Standardization

-ITRON specification promotion was done by the various companies which sell the commercial implementations.
-There was also an NPO TRON Association that promoted the specification by publishing it as well as other TRON specification OSes.
-But since the first quarter of 2010, it has become part of T-Engine Forum, another non-profit organization that promotes other operating system such as the next generation RTOS, T-Kernel.
+ITRON specification was promoted by the various companies which sell the commercial implementations.
+There was also an NPO,TRON Association that promoted the specification by publishing it as well as other TRON specification OSes.
+But since the first quarter of 2010, TRON Association became part of T-Engine Forum, another non-profit organization that promotes other operating system such as the next generation RTOS, T-Kernel.
+T-Engine Forum, in turn, changed its name into TRON Forum in 2015.

-T-Kernel is the name of the specification and at the same time refers to the single implementation based on the authorized source code available from T-Engine Forum for free under T-License.
-So T-Kernel doesn't suffer from the binary API compatibility.

 JTRON (Java TRON) is a sub-project of ITRON to allow it to use the Java platform.